AlexandrErohin/home-assistant-flightradar24/README.md

 Sensor Most tracked has attribute `flights` with list of [most tracked object](#most-tracked)

-Sensors Airport arrivals and Airport departures have attribute `flights` with list of [airport flight](#airport-flight)
+Sensors Airport arrivals and Airport departures have attribute `flights` with list of the next 50 [airport flights](#airport-flight)

 ## Installation